dhanyn10/kiki/readme.md

 you can just look at test page

 ## Details
-this framework still doesn't have support to all html tag like fieldset or any other tags.
+this framework doesn't have styling in all tag yet.
-If you have any recommendation in styling, let me know by creating issues.
+If you have any recommendation, let me know by creating issues.

 ## License
 this project is developed under [MIT License](https://github.com/dhanyn10/minini/blob/master/LICENSE)